-Pate Rehabilitation specializes in the treatment of acquired brain injuries (ABIs).
+Pate Rehabilitation specializes in the acquired brain injury treatment (ABI).
 An acquired brain injury is an injury to the brain that is not hereditary, congenital or degenerative, and one that has occurred after birth.

 Causes of acquired brain injuries include:

 - External forces applied to the head and or neck (traumatic brain injury)

 - Anoxic/hypoxic injury (cardiac arrest, carbon monoxide poisoning, airway obstruction, hemorrhage, and drowning)

 - Toxic exposure (substance abuse, ingestion of lead and inhalation of volatile agents)